-Startup Neurolytics tries to demonstrate with technology and science whether applicants are suitable for a certain position.
+Neurolytics demonstrates using artificial intelligence technology whether candidates are suitable for a certain position.
 In January the company became the MT/Sprout Startup of the Year.
 How exactly does their ingenious system work?

-The latest Startup of the Year winner uses technical and scientific insights to enable companies to hire great people for the best-fitting roles.
+The latest Startup of the Year winner uses artificial intelligence and neuroscience insights to enable companies to hire the best-fitting candidates.
 The startup founded by Belén Hein, Marnix Naber and Felix Hermsen is developing video assessments for this.
-Their customers can screen their own people and applicants for characteristics such as stress resilience, motivation and their match with the team- and company culture.
+Their customers can screen potential applicants for characteristics such as stress resilience, motivation and their match with the team- and company culture.

 Have you built this machine learning system yourself and how exactly does this work?